 After CCD saturation by a factor of 10, the next dark image has a residual amplitude of 1-2 DN.
 We will measure the decay in this image over subsequent exposures this coming week.
+(Note: as of Version 2.0, this test is being deferred to the CCD lab for lack of time.)
 We have a scheme that might further reduce the magnitude of the residual image, which we will test with the red detector in the CCD lab.